nemoarchive/documentation/file_extensions.md

 The NeMO ingest scripts allow the file extensions listed below.
 By default we ignore extensions not on this list.
-If you have an extension not shown here that you would like us to process for release, please let us know as soon as possible.
+If you have an extension not shown here that you would like us to process for release, please let us know as soon as possible, by emailing nemo@som.umaryland.edu.

 ## Manifest file